Quickstart

 Find who last touched a line

-Terminal window basemind git blame-file src/main.rsOr drill down to a single symbol:
+Terminal window basemind git blame src/main.rsOr drill down to a single symbol:

 Terminal window basemind git blame-symbol src/main.rs "processFile"Shows the last commit, author, and timestamp for each line or symbol.